Frequently Asked Questions

 No. Since the antibiotics are impregnated into the material, they are released slowly over time and are not detectable in the patient’s blood.
 The maximum amount of antibiotic present in a catheter is 1/10 of one systemic dose for normal therapies.5

-Cook provides several different types of central venous catheters with Spectrum technology.
-These include PICCs, hyperalimentation catheters, acute CVCs, and long-term CVCs.
+Cook provides different types of central venous catheters with Spectrum technology.
+These include PICCs and acute CVCs.
 Please contact your local Cook representative for further details.

 The process of impregnating catheters with minocycline and rifampin (Spectrum) was developed by a team led by Dr. Issam Raad and Dr. Rabih Darouiche.
 Dr. Raad is chair of infectious disease at M.D.
 Anderson Cancer Center in Houston, Texas.